5th Age Campaigns' home rules

 In addition, the following applies to the specific items type below.

-Masterwork grade armors weight 20% less than their regular counterpart, and costs 5 time as much.
+When using regular material, Masterwork grade armors weight 20% less than their regular counterpart, and costs 5 time as much (see Special materials for details on rare materials).

 Masterwork grade weapons really show their masterwork aspect on the quality of the blade and the hilt.
 They can’t be mistaken for regular weapons, even when in their scabbard, and costs 10 time as much.

-On a critical hit, a masterwork weapon uses an extra damage dice, and ignore the lowest result rolled.
+On a critical hit, a masterwork weapon uses an extra damage dice, and ignore the lowest result rolled (note that the Sundering Critical home rule also applies if any two of the rolled dice score under the treshold).

 Masterwork grade ammo gain a 10% increase in range (rounded up to the closest 5’).